pybliometrics-dev/pybliometrics/docs/examples/SerialTitle.rst

 Serial Title
 ------------

-:doc:`Serial Title() <../reference/pybliometrics.SerialTitle>` implements the `Serial Title API <https://dev.elsevier.com/documentation/SerialTitleAPI.wadl>`_.
+:doc:`SerialTitle() <../reference/pybliometrics.SerialTitle>` implements the `Serial Title API <https://dev.elsevier.com/documentation/SerialTitleAPI.wadl>`_.
 It provides basic information on registered serials (also called sources), like publisher and identifiers, but also metrics.

 You initialize the class with an ISSN or an E-ISSN (works with and without hyphen, but leading zeros are mandatory):

 .. code-block:: python

     >>> from pybliometrics.scopus import SerialTitle
     >>> source = SerialTitle("00368075")